rjdirisio/GSPA_DMC/docs/index.md

 Next, there is a general utilities directory that helps the user perform symmetry operations efficiently and also hook the internal coordinates into the code, which is in `GSPA_DMC/GSPA_DMC/utils`.
 Finally, the analysis part of the code will plot the transitions using stick spectra with Gaussian convolution (optional).
-This is also where the couplings bewteen states are incorporated, and the final spectra coan be plotted as well.
+This is also where the couplings between states are incorporated, and the final spectra can be plotted as well.
 The source for this portion of the code is in `GSPA_DMC/GSPA_DMC/analysis_src/`

 ### What is needed to use this package